An online collection of over 600 full-text reference works, including encyclopedias, dictionaries, and more.

 Reference materials are the place to begin your research.
 Reading in specialized encyclopedias will anchor your research in an historical context and will give you the key terms and concepts to conduct successful database searches.

-Provides biographical information of over 17,400 men and women who have influenced United States history.
+Provides biographical information of over 17,400 people who have influenced United States history.
 Excludes living people.
 Includes over 2,000 illustrations, “more than 80,000 hyperlinked cross-references, and links to select web sites.”

 "The Luther College Archives collect, organize, preserve, promote, and make accessible Luther College's history.
 We are located in the upper floor of Preus Library.
 Stop by and visit our displays and exhibits."